Criminal Defense Attorneys Specializing in Appealing a Criminal Conviction, Writs of Habeas Corpus, Motion for a New Trial

 Contact a California Criminal Appellate Attorney

 At Eisner Gorin LLP, a Los Angeles criminal appeals attorney from our law firm has handled many types of appeals and Habeas Corpus petitions throughout the State of California.
 When appealing a criminal case, you will need an experienced and skilled appellate lawyer to have the best chance at a positive outcome.

-A Los Angeles criminal appellate lawyer from our law firm is available for a free consultation to learn how we can help you.
+A Los Angeles criminal appellate lawyer from our law firm is available for a free immediate response to learn how we can help you.
 Our attorneys handle appeals cases in Los Angeles County, Ventura County, Riverside County, San Bernardino County, Orange County, and throughout the State of California.
 Call our law firm at 877-781-1570.